Delicious Brownies Thanks to Milky Way Candy Bars!

 Ingredients

-• 1 box brownie mix (or your favorite homemade recipe)
+• 1 standard box brownie mix (or your favorite homemade recipe), prepared according to package directions

 • 1 cup chopped Milky Way candy bars (about 12 half-inch pieces)